glyph/build-emacs/README.md

 ### fetch-emacs-from-ftp

-This takes an ftp url (`ftp://ftp.gnu.org/gnu/emacs/`, for example), and downloads the latest version of the Emacs source code found there.
+This takes an URL (`https://ftp.gnu.org/gnu/emacs/`, for example), and downloads the latest version of the Emacs source code found there.
 It will also convert the source from a `.tar.xz` to a `.tar.bz2` (so that the main build VMs don't need to have "XZ" installed).